instnt-inc/instnt-android-sdk/README.md

 ```

 ## Initialize transaction
-Instnt treats each signup as a transction.
+Instnt treats each signup as a transaction.
 To initialize the signup session and to begin the transaction use the static method `instantSDK = InstntSDK.init(this.formKey, serverUrl, this);`

 **formKey** : workflowID
 **ServerURl**: production URL or sandbox URL
 **this** : CallbackHandler

-The function returns an [InstntSDK interface](#instntsdk-interface), that interface can be used for further invocation of other SDK functionalities.
-This interface and various callback handlers listed below are the SDK artifacts that you need to interact with.
+The function returns an [InstntSDK interface](#instntsdk-interface)object; that interface object is used to invoke other SDK functionalities.
+This interface and various callback handlers listed below are the SDK artifacts you need to interact with.

-See the following sample code implementaion of initializing the transaction.
+See the following sample code implementation of initializing the transaction.

 ``` java